 Transaction brokerage happens when a buyer is interested in a property listed by their representative’s brokerage (in common law) or by their representative (in designated agency).

-A buyer simply viewing a property listed with the same brokerage or with the same real estate professional does not create transaction brokerage.
+A buyer simply viewing a property listed with the same brokerage or with the same real estate licensee does not create transaction brokerage.
 However, if the buyer expresses an interest in the property after the showing, this triggers the need to discuss the client’s options, one of which is transaction brokerage.

 In transaction brokerage, your representative becomes a transaction facilitator and treats you and the other party (the buyer and seller) in an even handed, objective and impartial manner.
-The real estate professional no longer owes you undivided loyalty.
+The real estate licensee no longer owes you undivided loyalty.

 If the buyer and seller agree to proceed in transaction brokerage, both will have to sign an Agreement to Represent Both Buyer and Seller form, which will effectively end the sole agency representation for both and set out the terms of the new relationship between the brokerage and the buyer and seller.

-Your real estate professional must:
+Your real estate licensee must:

 They must not tell either of you without the informed written consent of the other: